quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Example Handshake Flows

 Details of how TLS is integrated with QUIC are provided in {{QUIC-TLS}}, but some examples are provided here.
+An extension of this exchange to support client address validation is shown in {{validate-retry}}.

-Once version negotiation is complete, the cryptographic handshake is used to agree on cryptographic keys.
+Once any version negotiation and address validation exchanges are complete, the cryptographic handshake is used to agree on cryptographic keys.
 The cryptographic handshake is carried in Initial ({{packet-initial}}) and Handshake ({{packet-handshake}}) packets.

 {{tls-1rtt-handshake}} provides an overview of the 1-RTT handshake.
 Each line shows a QUIC packet with the packet type and packet number shown first, followed